hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Experiments/README.md

 # Experiments

-Experiments allow users to A/B test certain configuration changes on a selective range of Players within the game.
-For example, a user could experiment with the costs of Virtual Goods for a small range of Players on the game for a specified period of time.
-The costs could be increased or decreased marginally or drastically, to see how Players would respond to these changes.
-This allows the user to fine-tune their configuration to make their Players more responsive to it.
+You can create *Experiments* to A/B test certain configuration changes on a selective range of Players within your game.
+For example, you could experiment with the costs of Virtual Goods for a small range of Players on your game for a specified period of time.
+You might increase or decrease the costs of some Virtual Goods to see how Players would respond to these different degrees of cost change.
+By reviewing the outcome of such experimental adjustments in Virtual Goods costs, you will be very well-placed to fine-tune your game configuration to make Players more responsive to and more engaged with your game.

 ## Creating Experiments